Jean-Baptiste Olivier: Army of Naples

 While in Étienne Macdonald's Army of Naples, Olivier's division was employed putting down a revolt in Calabria in which the insurgents were defeated.
 On 14 April 1799, Macdonald received orders to leave garrisons in southern Italy and march to join the Army of Italy in the north.
 Olivier's division had to be recalled from an expedition to Brindisi and did not rejoin the army until 26 April.
 In May 1799, the Army of Naples had 36,728 troops available for the field, not including garrisons.
 The army counted an advance guard and six infantry divisions, of which Olivier led the 1st Division.
 Olivier was described as "a brave but not a very good General".
-As the army moved north, discipline broke down and marauding soldiers threatened to kill officers who tried to stop them.
-According to Paul Thiébault, Olivier was so ashamed of his troops' behavior that he vowed to get himself killed in the first battle, so as to avoid disgrace.
+As the army moved north, discipline broke down, and marauding soldiers threatened to kill officers who tried to stop them.
+According to Paul Thiébault, Olivier was so ashamed of his troops' behaviour that he vowed to get himself killed in the first battle, so as to avoid disgrace.

 Macdonald's army moved north, reaching Rome on 16 May 1799 and Florence on 26 May.
 The most secure route to join the Army of Italy was via the west coast, but Macdonald opted to take the bolder and riskier route across the Apennine Mountains toward Piacenza.
-Macdonald accompanied the center column, composed of the divisions of Olivier and François Watrin, which marched from Pistoia to Modena.
+Macdonald accompanied the centre column, composed of the divisions of Olivier and François Watrin, which marched from Pistoia to Modena.
 On 12 June, the center column attacked Prince Friedrich Franz Xaver of Hohenzollern-Hechingen's 4,000 infantry and 800 cavalry in the Battle of Modena.
-The Austrians suffered 2,000 casualties in this defeat, but in a chance encounter Macdonald was wounded by a party of cavalrymen.
+The Austrians suffered 2,000 casualties in this defeat, but in a chance encounter, Macdonald was wounded by a party of cavalrymen.
 After the battle, Macdonald ordered the divisions of Olivier and Joseph Hélie Désiré Perruquet de Montrichard northward in a feint toward the Siege of Mantua.
 Consequently, these divisions missed the initial fighting at the Battle of Trebbia on 17–20 June.